top of page

 Premises of a persuasive argument must be justifiable to the person the ought claim is made to, otherwise the claim could not follow.

 Rational Justification functions as a persuasive argument, an argument that proves a claim in the form "you ought to accept X" to some opponent.
-Any argument like this, any persuasive argument at all, must appeal to the interests of the opponent for the opponent to accept the premises; the only exception being arguments that prove claims solely based on rationalism itself.
+Any argument like this, any 'persuasive argument' at all, must appeal to the interests of the opponent for the opponent to accept the premises; the only exception being arguments that prove claims solely based on rationalism itself.

 For if the opponent does not accept the premises, the argument will not follow.